 A signed written statement summarising the oral (spoken) evidence that a witness would, if called, give at trial.

-If you would like to know more about making a compensation claim for a personal injury then please contact Simon or James for free confidential advice on 01752 668246, or if you prefer simply click here to arrange your free initial compensation claim meeting.
+If you would like to know more about making a compensation claim for a personal injury then please contact Simon, James (Jim) or James for free confidential advice on 01752 668246, or if you prefer simply click here to arrange your free initial compensation claim meeting.